C-HOEI/naivebayes-scamdetection/README.md

 ## How it works
-Supervised Phase: The model trains on a labeled dataset to learn the word distributions for "scam" vs "ham" (legitimate) messages.
+Supervised Phase: The model trains on a labeled dataset to learn the word distributions for scam vs legitimate messages.

 Probability Thresholding: The program calculates an "r-score" (ratio of probabilities) to determine how confident the model is about a specific prediction.